 The steep winding road up consists of over 720 bends, luckily we had a lunatic driver and a stinking hangover from the night before in Chiang Mai.
 Although the hangover and sickly feeling soon disappeared when we had a peek out of the window.
 The scenery was absolutely beautiful, steep hills with dense tropical jungle, farmer’s fields and small villages cut out in the landscape, absolutely untouched natural beauty…. reminded me of Manchester.
 If you do find yourself in the north (of Thailand), Pai is just 3 – 4 hours away from Thailand’s most popular northern city Chiang Mai, which definitely shouldn’t be missed either.

 Upon arriving in Pai we were obviously pretty tired so we took it upon ourselves to immediately find some accommodation and have a nice lay down.
 I had researched prior to arriving and looked at a bunch of places online such as; circus backpackers, spicy pai hotel.
-But Trutravel’s dear friend (And newest member of staff) Amy had recommended a place she thought would fit us down to a T, ‘My Darling view point guest house’.
-We were greeted at ‘My Darling Viewpoint’ by the owner herself, aptly named ‘My Darling’ with open arms, she is hands down the most lovely, funny and inviting woman I had ever met (besides my own mother), she sat us down and brought us some cold water to cool us down after our hike to the place, hugged us all and proceeded to tell us her life story.
+We were greeted at ‘My Darling Viewpoint’ by the owner herself, aptly named ‘My Darling’ with open arms, she is hands down the most lovely, funny and inviting woman I had ever met (besides my own mother), she sat us down and brought us some cold water, hugged us all and proceeded to tell us her life story.

 My Darling explained that she had previously had a guesthouse which had been washed away along with her life by the awful floods in 2005, but her cloud did indeed have a silver lining when an unsung hero from the Canadian navy rebuilt her home.
 As touching as the story was it did not justify the, shall we say basic, room she chose for us at 250B each (which was expensive for Pai).